Exocen/dotfiles/arch-install.md

 # Arch install with live key guide

 From <https://wiki.archlinux.org/title/Installation_guide>

-Doesn't work with secure boot
+Does not work with secure boot

 ## Live key